-Two layers of the composite cathode green tapes were laminated at 80 $^{\circ}$ C with an applied mechanical pressure of 250 or 500 MPa for 2 min to increase the packing density.
-The laminated green tapes were punched into discs with a 10 mm diameter for sintering.
-The prepared green tape discs were placed on an alumina plate inside an alumina crucible with or without a lid.
-For the case of using the closed crucible, a certain amount of LiOH powder was added around the alumina plate to create a Li2O atmosphere when sintering.
-The crucibles were heated in air at a heating rate of 2 $^{\circ}$ C min $^{-1}$ to 750 $^{\circ}$ C with 1 h dwell time and subsequently at a heating rate of 10 $^{\circ}$ C min $^{-1}$ to 1050 $^{\circ}$ C with 6 h dwell time for sintering, followed by free cooling to room temperature.
-Afterward, the sintered composite cathodes were immediately transferred into an Ar-filled glovebox and stored there.
+Two layers of the composite cathode green tapes were laminated at 80 °C with an applied mechanical pressure of 250 MPa or 500 MPa for 2 min to increase the packing density.
+The laminated green tapes were punched into discs with 10 mm diameter for sintering.
+The prepared green tape discs were placed on an alumina plate inside an alumina crucible with or without the lid.
+For the case of using the closed crucible, certain amount of LiOH powder was added around the alumina plate to create a Li2O atmosphere when sintering.
+The crucibles were heated up in air at a heating rate of 2 °C min-1 to 750 °C with 1 h dwell time and subsequently at a heating rate of 10 °C min-1 to 1050 °C with 6 h dwell time for sintering, followed by free cooling to room temperature.
+Afterwards, the sintered composite cathodes were immediately transferred into an Arfilled glovebox and stored there.